Grotto: Garden grottoes

+Renaissance and Mannerist grottoes

-The popularity of artificial grottoes introduced the Mannerist style to Italian and French gardens of the mid-16th century.
-Two famous grottoes in the Boboli Gardens of Palazzo Pitti were begun by Vasari and completed by Ammanati and Buontalenti between 1583 and 1593.
-One of these grottoes originally housed the Prisoners of Michelangelo.
-Before the Boboli grotto, a garden was laid out by Niccolò Tribolo at the Medici Villa Castello, near Florence.
-At Pratolino, in spite of the dryness of the site, there was a Grotto of Cupid (surviving), with water tricks for the unsuspecting visitor.
-The Fonte di Fata Morgana ("Fata Morgana's Spring") at Grassina, not far from Florence, is a small garden building, built in 1573–74 as a garden feature in the extensive grounds of the Villa "Riposo" (rest) of Bernardo Vecchietti.
-It is decorated with sculptures in the Giambolognan manner.
+The popularity of artificial grottoes helped introduce the Mannerist aesthetic into Italian and French gardens of the mid‑16th century.
+Two celebrated examples in the Boboli Gardens at the Palazzo Pitti were begun by Giorgio Vasari and completed by Bartolomeo Ammanati and Bernardo Buontalenti between 1583 and 1593; one originally housed Michelangelo’s Prisoners.
+Earlier, at the Medici Villa Castello near Florence, Niccolò Tribolo had incorporated a grotto into the garden layout.
+At the nearby Pratolino, despite the dryness of the site, a surviving Grotto of Cupid featured water tricks designed to surprise visitors.
+The Fonte di Fata Morgana at Grassina (1573–74), built within the grounds of Bernardo Vecchietti’s Villa “Riposo”, is a small garden pavilion decorated with sculptures in the Giambologna manner.

+Forms and decorative programs

-The outsides of garden grottoes are often designed to look like an enormous rock, a rustic porch, or a rocky overhang.
-Inside, they are decorated as a temple or with fountains, stalactites, and imitation gems and shells (sometimes made in ceramic); herms and mermaids, mythological subjects suited to the space; and naiads, or river gods whose urns spilled water into pools.
-Damp grottoes were cool places to retreat from the Italian sun, but they also became fashionable in the cool drizzle of the Île-de-France.
-In the Kuskovo Estate, there is the Grotto Pavilion, built between 1755 and 1761.
+The outsides of garden grottoes were often designed to resemble an enormous rock, a rustic porch, or a rocky overhang.
+Interiors could evoke temples or watery caverns, decorated with fountains, stalactites, imitation gems and shells, herms, mermaids, and naiads whose urns spilled water into pools.
+Damp grottoes offered a cool retreat from the Italian sun, but they also became fashionable in the cooler climate of the Île-de-France.
+At the Kuskovo Estate, the Grotto Pavilion was built between 1755 and 1761.